Rubiaceae: Phylogeny

 Molecular studies have demonstrated the phylogenetic placement of Rubiaceae within the order Gentianales and the monophyly of the family is confirmed.
-The relationships of the three subfamilies of Rubiaceae together with the tribes Coptosapelteae and Luculieae are shown in the phylogenetic tree below.
-The placement of these two groups relative to the three subfamilies has not been fully resolved.
+The relationships of the two subfamilies of Rubiaceae together with the tribes Acranthereae, Coptosapelteae, and Luculieae are shown in the phylogenetic tree below.
+The placement of these three tribes relative to the two subfamilies has not been fully resolved.